MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

       :align: center
       :scale: 75

-* Configure the libraries sources location to :ref:`View library as sources<application_debugger>` in the debugger.
+* Configure the libraries' sources location to :ref:`View library as sources<application_debugger>` in the debugger.

 Platform Qualification
 ~~~~~~~~~~~~~~~~~~~~~~